My 9 Top Responsive WordPress Themes For Bands & Musicians – Ordered From Simplest To Complex…est

 “I’m Worried That Someone Will Know I’m Using A Template.”

-Now you might be thinking at some point “if 1000 other people have bought these themes, what if someone runs into another website with the same template?”
+Now you might be thinking at some point “if 1000 other people have bought these band WordPress themes, what if someone runs into another website with the same template?”

 - they probably won’t.
-There are well over 200 million sites on the internet, and the chances of someone running into 2 of the same templates are slim.
+There are hundreds of millions of websites on the internet, and the chances of someone running into 2 of the same templates are slim.

-- even if they do run into two of the same themes, an average user won’t even remember, besides…
+- even if they do run into two of the same good WordPress themes, an average user won’t even remember, besides…

 - …it’s likely that it will be months if not years apart from when they view each duplicate theme, so they DEFINITELY won’t remember!

-- once your theme is customized, it will be less recognizable from the demo site.
+- once your band’s WordPress theme is customized, it will be less recognizable from the demo site.

 Most people who are keen enough to notice a similar theme probably have a decent understanding of how web design works, and will probably be quite forgiving.
 The bottom line is that it won’t affect the impression that your fans get from you.

 Here’s How To Judge Each Theme

-When you’re looking at each theme and trying to pick one of the best themes for you, try not to get caught up too much with features, and just examine how you feel as you go through each site.
+When you’re looking at each theme and trying to pick one of the best WordPress themes for you or your band, try not to get caught up too much with features, and just examine how you feel as you go through each site.
 Are you overwhelmed, or do you know exactly what to do?

-Try and find a theme that represents your band as much as possible, and find one that seems fairly user friendly.
+Try and find a band theme that represents your band as much as possible, and find one that seems fairly user friendly.
 Always think about your fans 100%, and don’t get caught up with “all the fancy technologies”.
-Any one of these themes can do most of the functions that a band needs (and if they’re missing something, I’ll let you know).
+Any one of these WordPress themes can do most of the functions that a band needs (and if they’re missing something, I’ll let you know).

 My Top 9 Best WordPress Themes for Bands